TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 This system will provide the correct power to each subsystem for the project.
 It will be connected to a power rail and then use a buck converter to step down the voltage provided by the wall wart to match the voltage required for the following subsystems: main processor, input, and error.
 These three subsystems require 5V DC.
 The output subsystem requires 12V so it will receive power from a separate wall wart.

 The buck converter in use will be the LM2596 [10][3].
 It can be set to out voltages from a range of 1.25V - 35V.
 The maximum output current it can provide is 3A.
-The output ripple is roughly 50 - 400 mV and varies depending on the load applied [4].

 #### Further connections